erichson/NoisyMix/README.md

 For more details, please refer to the [paper]().
 If you find this work useful and use it on your own research, please concider citing our paper.
-Please, also consider to cite Noisy Feature Mixup [paper](https://arxiv.org/abs/2110.02180) and AugMix [paper](https://arxiv.org/abs/1912.02781), since our NoisyMix scheme leverages ideas such as data augmentations with stability training and noise injections.
+Please, also consider to cite [Noisy Feature Mixup](https://arxiv.org/abs/2110.02180) and [AugMix](https://arxiv.org/abs/1912.02781), since our NoisyMix scheme leverages ideas such as data augmentations with stability training and noise injections.